 Indirect support is calculated using the CPB's Standard Method.
 For purposes of this calculation, expenses for non-broadcasting activities and unrelated business income taxes are removed from the Station's total operating expenses, along with depreciation, amortization, in-kind contributions, and donated property and equipment to determine the Station's net direct expenses.
-For the years ended June 30, 2022 and 2021, there were no non-broadcasting activities and unrelated business income taxes.
-Additionally, in accordance with the CPB Standard Method, fees paid to the University of \$89,992 and \$91,988 were removed in the calculation of indirect administrative support for the years ended June 30, 2022 and 2021, respectively.
+For the years ended June 30, 2023 and 2022, there were no non-broadcasting activities and unrelated business income taxes.
+Additionally, in accordance with the CPB Standard Method, fees paid to the University of \$97,971 and \$89,992 were removed in the calculation of indirect administrative support for the years ended June 30, 2023 and 2022, respectively.

 - (n) Operating activities-The Station's policy for defining operating activities as reported on the statements of revenues, expenses and changes in net position are those that generally result from the provision of public broadcasting and instructional technology services, and from the production of program material for distribution in those services.
 Revenues associated with, or restricted by donors to use for, capital improvements, and revenues and expenses that result from financing and investing activities are recorded as non-operating revenues.
-FCC repack reimbursements and ARPA stabilization funds are also included within non-operating activities for the years ended June 30, 2022 and 2021, respectively, as these funds did not result from normal operations of the Station. - (o) Program and production underwriting-Revenue for program underwriting is recorded on a pro-rata basis for the period covered and for production underwriting on an estimated percentage-of-completion basis. - (p) Income taxes-The Station is owned and operated by the University of Tennessee at Knoxville which is a part of the State of Tennessee's educational system.
+FCC repack reimbursements are also included within non-operating activities for the year ended June 30, 2022, as these funds did not result from normal operations of the Station. - (o) Program and production underwriting-Revenue for program underwriting is recorded on a pro-rata basis for the period covered and for production underwriting on an estimated percentage-of-completion basis. - (p) Income taxes-The Station is owned and operated by the University of Tennessee at Knoxville which is a part of the State of Tennessee's educational system.
 Accordingly, the Station is exempt from Federal income taxes.
 Any taxable income is aggregated at the University level and taxes paid, if any, are paid by the University. - (q) Functional allocation of expenses-The costs of providing the various programs and other activities have been summarized on a functional basis in the schedule of functional expenses.
 Accordingly, certain costs have been allocated among program and supporting services benefited based on total personnel costs or other systematic bases. - (r) Use of estimates-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Accordingly, results could differ from those estimates. - (s) Compensated absences-The liability for compensated absences represents employees' accrual of annual leave based on length of service subject to certain limitation as defined by state statute and University policies. - (t) Advertising costs-Advertising costs are expensed in the period in which they are incurred.
-Advertising expense for the years ended June 30, 2022 and 2021, is \$19,047 and \$16,209, respectively.
+Advertising expense for the years ended June 30, 2023 and 2022, is \$13,463 and \$19,047, respectively.